openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 You may also use your interrupt action in order to improvise a response to a situation in combat.
 For example, if an ally falls off a cliff, you may use your interrupt action to invoke a levitate boon and save them.
 Improvised interrupt actions should generally be limited to non-offensive reactions meant to assist allies.

+### Free Actions

+If a feat, perk, boon, or other source grants a *Free Action*, that action can be performed without counting against the normal limits to your actions per turn.

 ## Damage and Healing

 Your hit points (HP) are an abstract measure of your character’s ability to ignore pain, avoid deadly blows, and maintain a presence on the battlefield in spite of wounds or exhaustion.
 Whenever you take damage, your hit points are reduced, and whenever you receive healing they are increased.